-- O1.
-Permits Required.
-Prior to the commencement of operations to drill, deepen, or plug back to any source of supply other than the existing producing horizon, an application shall be delivered to must be filed with the Department of intention to drill, deepen, or plug back any well for oil or gas, and approval obtained.
-Any permit issued under Subchapter C of this rule may be revoked or suspended or the application for permit denied by the Department for failure to comply with these rules, the Act, and orders of the Commission or the Department. - Of issuance of a p.Permits to drill, deepen, or plug back, said permit will expire and be of no further force or effect, one (1) year after being issued by the Department, unless the work for which the permit was issued has been started.
+03. Time Required to Commence Operations; Term of Permit.
+On the first anniversary of the date of issuance of a p_Permits to drill, deepen, or plug back, said permit will expire and be of no further force or effect, one (1) year after being issued by the Department, unless the work for which the permit was issued has been started.
 Prior to the anniversary date expiration of the permit, the owner or operator may apply to the Department for a one-time, six-month extension if work has not started.
 If conditions have not changed and no changes to the permit are requested, the extension may be approved by the Department.
-If a permit expires due to the failure to commence operations, then reapplication is required prior to commencing operations. - O4.
-Application.
-The Application for Permit to Drill shall include a Department approved form and the following: (3-18-22) - a.
+If a permit expires due to the failure to commence operations, then reapplication is required prior to commencing operations.
+(3-18-22)()

+04. Application.
+The Application for Permit to Drill shall include a Department approved form and the (3-18-22)

+a.
 An accurate plat showing the location of the proposed well with reference to the nearest lines of an established public survey.
+(3-18-22)

-(3-18-22) - b.
+b.
 The location of the nearest structure with a water supply, or the nearest water well as shown on the IDWR registry of water rights or well log database.
+(3-18-22)

-(3-18-22) - c.
+c.
 Information on the type of tools to be used and the proposed logging program.
+(3-18-22)

-(3-18-22) - d.
+d.
 Proposed total depth-to which of the well-will be drilled, estimated depth to the top of the important geologic markers, and the estimated depth to the top of the target formations.

-(3-18-22)() - e.
-The proposed casing program, including size and weight thereof, the depth at which each casing type is to be set.
-(3-18-22) - f.
+(3-18-22)( e.
+The proposed casing program, including size and weight thereof, the depth at which each casing (3-18-22)

+f.
 The type and amount of cement to be used, and the intervals cemented.
 (3-18-22)

 g.
 Information on the drilling plan.
 (3-18-22) h.
 Best management practices to be used for erosion and sediment control.
-(3-18-22) i. reclamation of information need Plan for interim reclamation of the drill site after the well is completed, and a plant the drill site following plugging and abandonment of the well.
-These plans must coded to implement reclamation as described in Subsection 310.16 and Section 510 of these ontain the j. respective Section Applications that include the following actions must also provide the information on of these rules: from the (3-18-22) i.
+(3-18-22) i. reclamation of information nee Plan for interim reclamation of the drill site after the well is completed, and a pla the drill site following plugging and abandonment of the well.
+These plans must c ded to implement reclamation as described in Subsection 310.16 and Section 510 of these contain the j. respective Secti Applications that include the following actions must also provide the information on of these rules: from the (3-18-22) i.
 Well treatments require the submittal of the information in Section 210.
 (3-18-22) ii.
 Pit construction and use requires the submittal of the information in Section 230.
 (3-18-22) iii.
 Directional or horizontal drilling requires the submittal of the information in Section 330).
 (3-18-22) k.
-Any other information which may be required by the Department based on site-specific (3-18) reasons.
+Any other information which may be required by the Department based on site- \pm specific (3-18) reasons.
 05. Permit Denial.
-Applications may be denied for the following reasons: (3-18-22) n.
-Application fee was not submitted.
+Applications may be denied for the following reasons: (3-18-22) R. Application fee was not submitted.
 (3-18-22) b.
 Application is incomplete.
 (3-18-22) e.
 Failure to post required bonds.
+(3-18-22)

-(3-18-22) d. fresh water supp Proposed well will result in a waste of oil or gas, a violation of correlative rights, or the polices. ollution of (3-18-22)
+d.
+Proposed well will result in a waste of oil or gas, a violation of correlative rights, or the pollution of fresh water supplies.
+(3-18-22)